nyleashraf/content-moderation-model/README.md

 # content-moderation-model
-Building web application that can take user-uploaded image data and return classification from deep learning model trained on offensive, suggestive, and neutral image data
+Building web application that can take user-uploaded image data and return classification from deep learning model trained on offensive, suggestive, and neutral image data.

+Currently, I have a working front-end that can take image uploads and save them into a folder within my local Flask environment.
+This connection between the front-end and back-end will allow me to query my trained model and return the image file and its classification to the front-end web application.
+In addition, I have processed 98,999 image files for input into the pre-trained Resnet-34 neural network (with custom dense layers), and have trained the model on a sample of image files.
+Due to a class imbalance (low number of suggestive images), the model does not generalize well.
+Going forward, I will either: (a) look for additional sources of data to even out the class distribution, or (b) utilize data augmentation techniques to artificially increase the number of images in the suggestive class.
+In additon, I plan to train different model architectures -- maybe a simpler solution will suffice for this image classification problem.

+Image files scraped using scripts from the following Github repository: https://github.com/alex000kim/nsfw_data_scraper